linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Programming.Errors.html

-When your program sends a request, DynamoDB attempts to process it.
+"When your program sends a request, DynamoDB attempts to process it.
 If the request is successful, DynamoDB returns an HTTP success status code (200 OK), along with the results from the requested operation.

 If the request is unsuccessful, DynamoDB returns an error.
 Each error has three components:
 - An HTTP status code (such as 400).
 - An exception name (such as ResourceNotFoundException).
-- An error message (such as Requested resource not found: Table: tablename not found).
+- An error message (such as Requested resource not found: Table: tablename not found)."

 ---